KaelinSleevi/enigma/README.md

 ## Ruby Conventions and Mechanics
 - [x] Code is mostly properly indented, spaced, and lines are not excessively long.
-  - All code is properly indented, spaced, and no lines are excessively lone.
+  - All code is properly indented, spaced, and no lines are excessively long.
 My `encrypt` and `decrypt` methods are about 20 lines long including the `end`.

 - [x] Class, method, variable, and file names follow convention.
   - All the class, method, and variable names in this project follow convention.